 Dog Rehoming Information

-We will request that there are further meets and greets with family members and/or other dogs in the household.
+We will request that there are further meets and greets with all family members and any other dogs in the household.

 You will need to bring a lead and collar/harness on the day of adoption.